 A Peppol Authority may need to express specific requirements related to the actual use of one or more specific identifier schemes for End Users legally based in its jurisdiction, such as a VAT number (or other unique and official identifier).

-Only identification schemes allowed according to the Peppol Policy for Identifiers may be mandated as PA specific requirements.
+Only identification schemes allowed according to the Peppol Policy for Identifiers may be mandated as PA Specific Requirements.

-Further to the provisions included in the Entity Identification Policy as set out in chapter 3, a Peppol Authority may however see a need to define and enforce further requirements, such as the use of a specific authoritative source for verification of Entity identification within the Jurisdiction.
+Further to the provisions included in the Entity Identification Policy as set out in section 3, a Peppol Authority may however see a need to define and enforce further requirements, such as the use of a specific authoritative source for verification of Entity identification within the Jurisdiction.

-If a Peppol Authority defines and enforce PA Specific Requirements under this category, it must provide sufficient information, guidance and access to any tools and resources necessary to enforce identification and verification obligations as stated in the Entity Identification Policy (chapter 3).
+If a Peppol Authority defines and enforce PA Specific Requirements under this category, it must provide sufficient information, guidance and access to any tools and resources necessary to enforce identification and verification obligations as stated in the Entity Identification Policy (section 3).

 Information security